Leo (comics): Daniel Radford

-Daniel Radford is a founding member of the Zodiac, and his base of operations was Los Angeles, California.
+Daniel Radford is a founding Zodiac member, and his base of operations was Los Angeles, California.
 The Zodiac Cartel was founded by Cornelius van Lunt (Taurus), handpicking the eleven other members; van Lunt concealed his own identity, while he was the only one who knew the identities of the others.
 Each member was based in a different American city as part of his nationwide criminal network, with the ultimate goal of world economic and political domination.

 The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
 Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
 Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.
 A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.

 Android Leo

-An android Leo was a Life Model Decoy created by Scorpio (Jacob Fury) in his "Theatre Of Genetics" to be part of his Zodiac crime organization.
+An android Leo was a Life Model Decoy (LMD) created by Scorpio (Jacob Fury) in his "Theatre Of Genetics" to be part of his Zodiac crime organization.
 Scorpio went after his brother, Nick Fury, with his new group, but was defeated by Defenders and Moon Knight.
 The Zodiac LMD's were recruited by Quicksilver during his bout with temporary insanity, and Quicksilver ordered the Zodiac LMD's to destroy Avengers for their imagined wrongdoings.
 The Avengers managed to defeat the group and most were remanded into federal custody.

 He arranged the ambush in which the android Zodiac killed all of the remaining human Zodiac leaders except Cornelius van Lunt, alias Taurus.
 Immediately afterward, Van Lunt sought out the services of the Avengers' West Coast branch to confront and defeat the android Zodiac.
 In their initial foray, the Avengers failed, although several androids were destroyed.
 A new Leo LMD helped the Zodiac gain an upper hand when the Avengers tracked the Zodiac to their refuge in Death Valley, California, but the first android Leo took offence at being replaced.
 He battled Scorpio directly, seemingly destroying him.

 The Zodiac Key immediately resurrected the Scorpio LMD.
 Claiming superiority and believing that the Zodiac would eventually kill the Avengers as the androids could never be stopped, Scorpio wanted to use the Key to transport everyone on the scene to the Key's native dimension where the conflict, he believed, could be prolonged indefinitely.
 However, when the androids were in the other dimension, they ceased to function because each of them was aligned with a particular zodiacal energy, energy that did not exist in the other dimension.
 The Avengers found Hawkeye and Tigra had been sent to the same dimension and, reunited, the team was sent back to Earth by the Brotherhood.
 However, secretly the Brotherhood waited so that someday they could also send the Key to Earth again and create new conflicts for them.